elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 ##### Entering the world of VR

 > 1. wear the headset
-> 2. familiar with the menu : switch & select mode(practice)
+> 2. familiar with the menu : switch & select mode(practice) & close
 > 3. change position : teleport & raise or lower
 > 4. rescue 1 victim